Decorator pattern: Usage in Flyweight objects

 Decoration is also often used in the Flyweight design pattern.
 Flyweight objects are divided into two components: an invariant component that is shared between all flyweight objects; and a variant, decorated component that may be partially shared or completely unshared.
 This partitioning of the flyweight object is intended to reduce memory consumption.
 The decorators are typically cached and reused as well.
 The decorators will all contain a common reference to the shared, invariant object.
 If the decorated state is only partially variant, then the decorators can also be shared to some degree - though care must be taken not to alter their state while they're being used. iOS's UITableView implements the flyweight pattern in this manner - a tableview's reusable cells are decorators that contains a references to a common tableview row object, and the cells are cached / reused.

 Obstacles of interfacing with decorators

 Applying combinations of decorators in diverse ways to a collection of objects introduces some problems interfacing with the collection in a way that takes full advantage of the functionality added by the decorators.
 The use of an Adapter or Visitor patterns can be useful in such cases.
+Adapter patterns can unify disparate interfaces into a common, expected API.
+Similarly, the Visitor pattern enables operations to be performed across a structure of decorated objects without embedding the operation logic within the objects themselves.
 Interfacing with multiple layers of decorators poses additional challenges and logic of Adapters and Visitors must be designed to account for that.